sawyerwatts/Checklists/README.md

 Several docs call this out as well, but this is not strictly a top-down, waterfall list, anything can feed back into "previous" steps, especially design and implementation.

-- [ ] What is the context for this work?
 - [ ] Remember: ownership of IT, engagement in business needs, and a holistic eye will produce the best software.
+- [ ] What is the context for this work and the work's purpose?
 - [ ] If working on pre-existing code, ensure familiarity with the project(s) at hand, including the data flow throughout the application and its various states.
 - [ ] Ensure the requirements are known (to an appropriate degree for the task at hand).
 If in